arialdomartini/arialdomartini.github.io/_posts/2020-12-08-explicit-implementation.md

 You don't test private methods for the same reason: private methods are an implementation detail that could change during the refactor cycle, they are private for hiding the implementation, and you don’t want to test implementation details.

-Private methods and methods not part of any interface are alike, ant the same rational applies: tests should always exercise a System Under Test in terms of its interface, rather than of its implementation.
+Private methods and methods not part of any interface are alike, and the same rational applies: tests should always exercise a System Under Test in terms of its interface, rather than of its implementation.
 Explicit Implementation would just enforce this.

 ```csharp
 public class ExplicitClassTest